dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 01. Solution Explorer

-    All if your project files, code, forms, resources, will appear in this pane.
+    All of your project files, code, forms, resources, will appear in this pane.

 02. Properties